Inspiration for Today's World

 Censorship and Freedom of Speech – What Does the Bible Say?

-The year 2021 is off with loads of controversies already.
-One huge one is the growing censorship of any descent concerning the policies coming from a new more liberal administration now in power.
+The year 20211It is now 2025, and censorship on a global basis is only getting worse.
+So is the world’s godlessness! is off with loads of controversies already.
+One huge one is the growing censorship of any dissent concerning the policies coming from a new, more liberal administration now in power.
 The Apostle Paul states:

 • By ignoring what God has already revealed to us, the design and order of the universe.

-• Implying that humankind’s intelligence is the same or greater that our Creator.
+• Implying that humankind’s intelligence is the same or greater than our Creator.

 • Not being thankful, being ungrateful to God.

 Truth from God is breaking out all around us, but we are busy covering it up, hiding it, suppressing it, keeping it from being prominent and dominant in our thinking.
-Worse yet, some are perverting the truth for self-interests.
-The reason life has turned tragic in so many cases is because the world is deprived of the truth that is necessary for life and liberty and freedom and most importantly, godliness.
+Worse yet, some are perverting the truth for self-interest.
+The reason life has turned tragic in so many cases is because the world is deprived of the truth that is necessary for life and liberty, and freedom, and most importantly, godliness.
 Censorship of the truth that exposes the existence of a God of eternal power and majesty and the consequence of unrighteous behavior places all humanity at risk.

 How has God made truth plain?
-The Scriptures clearly say that God has revealed himself to man.
+The Scriptures clearly say that God has revealed Himself to man.
 Truth is not a vague, invisible, or even a difficult thing to comprehend; it is clearly seen.
-God himself has insured that to be true.
+God himself has ensured that to be true.
 How?
 God can be seen in that which is made, through His creation.
 From the creation of the world, it was visible, and He has been present always and everywhere in our history.
-There is no one who is left out.
+No one is left out.
 All can see this revelation of God if they want to do so.
 This argument from creation’s design and order has never been rebutted.
-This is known to us because God is in our history, in the good history and in what some may call the bad history.
-To censor history destroys its value as moral compass for humanity.
+This is known to us because God is in our history, in the good history, and in what some may call the bad history.
+To censor history destroys its value as a moral compass for humanity.

 Yet with all this discourse, there is one other overwhelming rational reason why censorship should not be tolerated.
 It is called the First Amendment of the Bill of Rights.
 It states: